The-fiber-Group/fiber-Language-and-Environment-Standard/syntax-summary.md

 fiber Syntax
 ===

+This is a rough overview of the language syntax decisions that have been made so far
+---

 # Tokens
 Tokens are grouped into two classes: **Symbols** and **Operators**.
 All tokens are delimited by blank space and control characters.